 Patan is a historical city inside Kathmandu Valley with antique monuments.
 Scratching back to the history of Kathmandu – Patan comes in all of them.
 Stories behind the city are interesting.
 Patan Durbar Square is located at the heart of heritage the city of Lalitpur.
-It is one of the, three Durbar Square inside Kathmandu valley & it is also listed in the world UNESCO heritage sites.
+It is one of the three Durbar Square inside Kathmandu valley & it is also listed in the world UNESCO heritage sites.
 Patan day tour is special because of its historical importance and wide excursion perimeter.

-Major attraction of Patan day tour would be the ancient royal palace, where Malla Kings of Lalitpur ruled.
-Patan Durbar Square is known for its fine art and less spoiled “Newar traditional architect”.
+Major attraction of the Patan day tour would be the ancient royal palace, where Malla Kings of Lalitpur ruled.
+Patan Durbar Square is known for its fine art and less spoiled “Newar traditional architecture”.
 Newari communities are still living in the city with grouped houses, with a common front-yard, one yard for many houses.
-The front-yard is also called chwok.
-Chwok is a common Square floor paved with red bricks/tile.
+The front-yard is also called chowk.
+Chowk is a common Square floor paved with red bricks/tile.

 There are many courtyard, monuments and idols in patan area.
 The Square also holds traditional Newari residential houses.
 There are other temples and structures in and around Patan Durbar Square.
-Temples, beautiful carving in wood and Manson were built by the Newari people, now and then.
-Even in the present, new house are constructed in old architect.
+Temples, beautiful carvings in wood and Manson were built by the Newari people, now and then.
+Even in the present, new houses are constructed by old architects.

-Rato Machhindranath is a fest to celebrate the joy of rainy season in Kathmandu, alike to Dumji festival of Himalaya region (Dumji fest of Tengboche is a famous festival in the lap of Mount Everest).
-In other hand this festival is celebrated so as to please god of rain “Barun”.
+Rato Machhindranath is a fest to celebrate the joy of the rainy season in Kathmandu, similar to Dumji festival of Himalaya region (Dumji fest of Tengboche is a famous festival in the lap of Mount Everest).
+On the other hand this festival is celebrated so as to please the god of rain “Barun”.

 Rato Machhindranath festival in patan continues for a month and is ended with Bhoto Jatra, the display of the sacred vest.
 This fest is observed towards the end of May, in Patan Durbar square premises.